spirit-island/spirit-island-mod/CUSTOM.md

           - `exist`: **boolean** - whether there is a second adversary
           - `level`: **number** - other adversary level
       - return **string** - what players should be told, nil otherwise
+  - automatedVictoryDefeat - allows you to start timers that will check for win/loss conditions -`automatedVictoryDefeat`: **boolean** - set to true if you have `AutomatedVictoryDefeat` function -`AutomatedVictoryDefeat()`
 - Adversary Specific:
   - Note: notebook contains sample code for adversary
   - `fearTokens`: **table** - contain keys 0->6 representing the fear token modifier for each adversary level (e.g. England 6)